 The Art program in the Department of Fine & Performing Arts, is always working on providing students with access to the latest in technology, equipment, art preparation materials and innovation.
 Currently, there are four (4) art studios for: painting, printmaking, sculpture, ceramics, design and photography.
-In addition, there are two (2) darkrooms and one (1) state-of-the-art Apple digital media and VCDMA Art lab.
-In this lab we offer but are not limited to:
+In addition, there are one (1) darkroom and one (1) state-of-the-art Apple digital media lab.